Zeerats/nuxt3-pinia-tailwindcss-daisyui-starter/README.md

 # Nuxt 3 Starter (with Tailwind CSS, Pinia, and DaisyUI)

-Welcome to the Nuxt 3 Starter!
-This repository was built with a few key technologies in mind to make your development experience smoother and more efficient.
-These technologies include Nuxt 3, Tailwind CSS, Pinia, and DaisyUI.
+Welcome to my Nuxt 3 Starter.
+I've created this one to make starting a beautiful Nuxt 3 project easier.
+It includes Tailwind CSS, Pinia, and DaisyUI.

 ## Getting Started